drfoxvet/drfoxvet-net/site/content/post/veterinary-economics-ethics-and-farm-animal-welfare.md

 There are multiple, well documented environmental, public health, worker health and safety and animal health reasons to phase out all intensive production systems involving extreme animal confinement in so-called factory farms.

+A detailed report on our global impact on the environment, climate, biodiversity in producing food for ourselves shows that while meat and dairy provide just 18% of calories and 37% of protein, it uses the vast majority – 83% – of farmland and produces 60% of agriculture’s greenhouse gas emissions.
+Without meat and dairy consumption, global farmland use could be reduced by more than 75% – an area equivalent to the US, China, European Union and Australia combined – and still feed the world.
+Loss of wild areas to agriculture is the leading cause of the current mass extinction of wildlife.

+ Other recent research shows 86% of all land mammals are now livestock or humans.
+The scientists also found that even the very lowest impact meat and dairy products still cause much more environmental harm than the least sustainable vegetable and cereal growing.---The biomass distribution on Earth
+Yinon M. Bar-On, Rob Phillips, and Ron Milo
+PNAS May 21, 2018.
+201711842; published ahead of print May 21, 2018. https://doi.org/10.1073/pnas.1711842115

+See also Biological annihilation via the ongoing sixth mass extinction signaled by vertebrate population losses and declines Gerardo Ceballos, Paul R. Ehrlich, and Rodolfo Dirzo PNAS July 25, 2017.
+114 (30) E6089-E6096; published ahead of print July 10, 2017. https://doi.org/10.1073/pnas.1704949114